 Steps to Buying a New Home

-I’m happy to help you get started, answer any questions, and discuss your options.
-Buyers who work with me will receive a comprehensive overview of what to expect throughout the entire home buying process.
-You will also receive my constant communication and follow up with all parties throughout the buying process from the initial consultation to closing and move-in.
+We are happy to help you get started, answer any questions, and discuss your options.
+Buyers who work with us will receive a comprehensive overview of what to expect throughout the entire home buying process.
+You will also receive our constant communication and follow up with all parties throughout the buying process from the initial consultation to closing and move-in.

 Understand Your Budget

-Before you determine the price range of homes you would like to see, it is very important to determine not only how much you can afford, but how much you are comfortable spending on your new home.
+Before you determine the price range of homes you would like to see, it is very important to determine not only the maximum amount you can afford but how much you are actually comfortable spending on your new home.
 New home expenses to consider include the down payment, closing costs, monthly mortgage payments, property taxes, homeowners insurance, any association dues or fees, utilities, and general maintenance costs.
+You should also budget 1-2% of the home value per year for unforeseen repairs and updates.
 Your Realtor can help you determine some of the associated costs in your area.

-Your income, debt balances, and credit history are all factors in determining your ability to borrow and your interest rate, so knowing your credit score ahead of time can help you decide if now is a good time to buy or not.
-Your debt-to-income ratio must also fall within acceptable limits of the home’s cost.
+Your income, bank balances, debt balances, and credit history are all factors in determining your ability to borrow and your interest rate, so knowing your financial situation and credit score ahead of time can help you decide if now is a good time to buy or if it’s better to strengthen your financials first.
 Once you have determined these things, and if you feel that your budget has enough room to afford a new home, then it’s time to begin the mortgage pre-approval process!

 Find a Home

-Lenders require that you insure your home, and home insurance policies cover the costs to fix any damages that might occur to the home.
-The price of this insurance is dependent on a home’s age, location and value and the insurance company you choose.
+Homeowners insurance policies cover the costs to fix any covered damages that might occur to the home such as storm damage or fire damage.
+If you are financing your new home the mortgage lender will require you to carry adequate homeowners insurance.
+The price of this insurance is dependent on the home’s age, location, value, replacement value of personal property, and the insurance company you choose.
 Be sure to call around and get several quotes.
-Agents will oftentimes be able to take your information over the phone and get back to you the same day with a quote.
-Once you choose a company to insure your new home, the cost of that policy is normally added into your closing costs and sent into an escrow account to be paid to the insurance company directly the first year.
+Agents will often be able to take your information over the phone and get back to you the same day with a quote.

 The Closing Process